Bere Alston Primary Academy

 Vision and Values

-At Bere Alston Primary Academy, we are embarking on a new journey with First Federation Trust.
-We have very recently consulted with the children, parents/ carers/, staff, governors and volunteers from the local community, and have agreed a set of new school values that reflect what we all aspire to for the children at Bere Alston Primary School.
+At Bere Alston Primary Academy, have begun our second year as part of First Federation Trust.
+We have very recently consulted with the children, parents/ carers/, staff, governors and volunteers from the local community, and have agreed a set of new school values that reflect what we all aspire to for the children at Bere Alston Primary Academy.

 We all pride ourselves in working together to provide a safe and nurturing environment for our children.
 Our new school values of ‘Teamwork, Perseverance, Curiosity, Respect, Kindness, and Confidence’ are now a key focus.
 Working together on this project demonstrated how successful working collaboratively can be.
 These new values underpin our curriculum and we are passionate about promoting them through all that we offer.